G-Naveen-Reddy/Ecommerce_sales_Dashboard/README.md

 # Ecommerce_sales_Dashboard
-To view the visualisation download the power BI and view it
+To view the Data Visualisation download the power BI and view it